bitcoinfacts/glacierprotocol.github.io/_docs/deposit/transfer-to-paper.md

         1. Copy-paste the <danger class="warning">redemption script</danger>
         from the terminal window to the Quarantined Scratchpad.
-        1. Enable line wrapping so the entire <span class="warning">redemption script</span> can be seen.
+        1. Enable line wrapping so the entire <span class="warning">redemption script</span> can be seen:
             1. With the Quarantined Scratchpad window active, go to the menu bar at the top of the screen.
             1. Select Edit.
             1. Select Preferences.
             1. Select the View tab.
             1. Uncheck "Do not split words over two lines".
-    1. Clear the terminal windows on the **Q1 and Q2** computers.
+    1. Clear the terminal windows on the **Q1 and Q2** computers:
        ```
        $ clear
        ```
-1. QR reader setup
+1. QR reader setup:
     1. Remove a smartphone from the Faraday bag and turn it on.
     1. If the smartphone doesn't already have a QR code reader on it, install one.